gigalixir/gigalixir-action/README.md

 ## Migrations

-Currently running migrations is only supported when your app is deployed as a mix release.
+If your application runs as an Elixir release and `MIGRATIONS: true` (per the above config), your migration command will be `gigalixir ps:migrate`, which is set as the default.

-The migrations are run with the `gigalixir ps:migrate` command, which requires having a public key uploaded to your app's container and a private key locally to connect via an `ssh` connection.
+This requires that you have a public key uploaded to the app's container and a private key supplied as `SSH_PRIVATE_KEY` in the secrets above, as well as your username and password.

+If your application uses some other command to migrate -- `gigalixir run mix ecto.migrate` because it runs in Mix-mode, you can set `MIGRATION_COMMAND: run mix ecto.migrate`.
+It has the same requirements.

 Please see the docs for [How to Run Migrations](https://gigalixir.readthedocs.io/en/latest/main.html#migrations) for more information.